 From sewing, alterations and basic repairs to creative upcycling, there is something for everyone at R:evolve.
 We hope that if people can learn to repair or alter their clothing, they will be less likely to buy new.
 We also want to show people that the clothing we already have can be revolved into something new and that’s where our upcycling classes come in.
 Our workshops are delivered in our shops by volunteer R:evolve Learn Tutors.

 Our swap shops give people the opportunity to access new-to-you clothing for free!
 Customers bring in clothing that they no longer love so it can be re-loved by someone else.
 Everything works on a points-based system; you are given a membership card and collect points for the clothing you bring in and use these points to take other items away.
 We have three swap shop boutiques located in Rutherglen, Cambuslang and Hamilton and they are run by volunteer Swap Shop Assistants.
+All three of our shops are Revolve accredited.
+Revolve is a quality standard for second-hand stores in Scotland and is awarded to stores that meet high standards in safety, cleanliness and service, giving shoppers that extra reassurance to shop second-hand first.

 Community Clothing Bank